zeyadeldesouki/E-commerceApp/README.md

 The **Ecommerce App** is a fully functional, cross-platform e-commerce platform designed to provide a seamless shopping experience.
 Built with **Flutter** and **Dart**, it allows users to browse products, manage a cart, authenticate securely, and complete purchases through integrated payment gateways.

-This project is ideal for developers looking for a production-ready foundation with **Clean Architecture**, **multi-payment support** (Stripe & PayPal), and a **scalable feature-first codebase**.
+This project is ideal for developers looking for a production-ready foundation with **MVVM**, **multi-payment support** (Stripe & PayPal), and a **scalable feature-first codebase**.
 Whether you're building a MVP or a full-scale store, this app gives you a solid head start.

 ---